melinagiagiozis/Swimming-Project-SCI/README.md

 ## Datasets Preparation

 Ensure that the pre-processed datasets is in the `Data` folder located in the pre-defined path (`Scripts/config.py`).
+The data of a healthy participant is available.

 ## Extracting Swimming Parameters

-First, set up the healthy reference by running `Scripts/extract_reference.py`.
-The script will access the template in `Data/Templates` and save it to `Data/Healthy_Reference_Data` located in the pre-defined path (`Scripts/config.py`).

 To extract the swimming parameters run `Scripts/main.py`.
 The script will use the templates in `Data/Templates` and save them to `Results` located in the pre-defined path (`Scripts/config.py`).

+If you want to extract more healthy reference data run `Scripts/extract_reference.py`.
+The script will access the template in `Data/Templates` and save it to `Data/Healthy_Reference_Data` located in the pre-defined path (`Scripts/config.py`).

 ## Validation